Connect with us

 Q&A about Rosacea

-Debbie Thomas from the D.Thomas Clinic London joined us in The Ordinary & Deciem Chat Room for a Q&A all about Rosacea.
+Debbie Thomas from the D.Thomas Clinic London joined us in The Ordinary & Deciem Chat Room Facebook Group for a Q&A all about Rosacea.

-Rosacea is an incredibly interesting topic and skin condition which I think many people have but don’t even realise they have it.
-If you have a lot of redness, rosy cheeks, flushing, and visible blood vessels in your face, this could be rosacea along with many other symptoms.
+Rosacea is an incredibly interesting topic and skin condition, which I think many people may have but don’t even realise.
+If you have a lot of redness, rosy cheeks, flushing, and visible blood vessels in your face, this could be Rosacea, along with many other symptoms.
 It may come and go and certain times and can be set off due to stress, food, drink and many other factors.

-If you think there’s a possibility you have rosacea and it’s making you unhappy, go and speak to someone.
-Try to keep a diary of what you eat, drink, do or use that could possibly have triggered your rosacea.
-Everyone’s skin is different so it’s important to really get to know yours and what is making it react.
+If you think there’s a possibility you have Rosacea, try to speak to someone.
+Try to keep a diary of what you eat, drink, do or use that could possibly have triggered your Rosacea.
+Everyone’s skin is different, so it’s important to really get to know yours and what is making it react.

 Read all about rosacea & The Ordinary products.